Track · Section 02

 5. Pct-position-changed. pct_position_changed on each row — a 5% position trim by an officer is meaningfully different from a 50% trim.
 Officers who sell >25% of their position in one transaction warrant individual mention.

-• Buy cluster + Item 8.01 (earnings preannounce, new contract): the buy may be a pre-announcement vote of confidence (note: this is the SEC's exact reason for Section 16 — they're betting on it).
+Buy cluster + 8.01 (earnings preannounce, new contract)Pre-announcement vote of confidence — the SEC's exact reason for Section 16.

-• Sale cluster with NO adjacent event: portfolio-management or scheduled; lower signal.
+Sell cluster with NO adjacent event (full list checked, not just flags)Portfolio-management or scheduled; lower signal.

 Step 5 — Rank the watchlist